dannagle/PacketSender/README.md

 <a id="portable"></a>
 ## Portable Mode

 Packet Sender has a "portable" mode.
-At launch, it will look for `packets.ini` and `ps_settings.ini` in its run-time directory.
-For the SSL server, it will look for `ps.key` and `ps.pem`.
+At launch, it will look for `portablemode.txt` and populate any missing settings files in that run-time directory.
+These files are  `packets.ini`, `ps_settings.ini`, `ps.key`, and `ps.pem`.
+You may also have some files portable and the other in their standard location by removing portablemode.txt.

-For Windows users, this directory is the same place as the .exe.
+The run-time directory Windows users is the same place as the .exe.

 For MAC users, this run-time directory is at `PacketSender.app/Contents/MacOS`.
 If INI files are found, it will use them instead of `%APPDATA%` or `Library/Application Support`.